 This is the default Experience Playback Mode for all newly created Experiences.
 In this mode, the host of the Experience (i.e. the person running the dashboard during the game) controls which question is shown to the crowd.
 Only one question at a time is shown to the crowd in this mode.

-The host updates the question currently shown to the crowd by either updating the active question selector (see below list of articles for more information on how to do this) or simply selecting a question's tab on the Experience Dashboard.
+The host updates the question currently shown to the crowd by either updating the Active Question selector (see the list below containing articles for more information on how to do this) or simply selecting a question's number tab on the Experience Dashboard.
 Updating the Active Question will automatically update every participant's device in your crowd on their Participant View.

-Additionally, if you want to show live answer results, show the correct answer (for Trivia Games), or show the rankings leaderboard (for Trivia Games), you must enable these view manually using the buttons (or keyboard shortcuts) on the Experience Dashboard or Projector View.
+Additionally, if you want to show the live answer results, the correct answer for Trivia Games, or show the rankings leaderboard for Trivia Games or Bingo Games, you must enable these views manually using the buttons (or keyboard shortcuts) on the Experience Dashboard or Presentation View.

 The host manually controls all views and the flow of the game using this mode.
 This mode is ideal for hosted or narrated live events for crowds where the crowd should all be kept in sync and participate together.
-A multi-question live crowd Trivia Game or Poll is the ideal for this mode.
-The host or narrator ideally may want to discuss each question, discuss results, show the correct answer, then show the rankings, and then proceed to the next question at their own pace.
+For instance, a multi-question live crowd Trivia Game or Poll is ideal for this mode.
+The host or narrator ideally may want to discuss each question, discuss results, show the correct answer, showthe rankings, and then proceed to the next question at their own pace.

 Fully Automatic Mode

 This mode is similar to Host Controlled Mode as it only shows one question at a time.
-However each question is advanced automatically.
-Once the Experience is started, the host no longer has to interact as the Experience will run entirely by itself.
+However, each question is advanced automatically.
+Once the Experience is started, the host no longer has to interact with it as the Experience will run entirely by itself.

 Upon selecting this mode, most settings in the Question Timer area are locked.
-Fully Automatic mode must use a timer to switch between questions automatically.
+The Fully Automatic Mode requires you to use a Question Timer to switch between questions automatically.
 Additional options in the Experience Playback Mode area are also unlocked.
 These will automatically show the various views after questions and decide what your experience does after it finishes.

-- Show Player Rankings Automatically After Each Question? - This setting will enable the Show Player Rankings view after each question for ten seconds.
-Use this setting to automatically show the crowd the rankings leaderboard on both the Projector View and Mobile View (Trivia Games only)
+Enabling this setting will display the Show Rankings Leaderboard view after each question to automatically show the crowd the rankings on both the Presentation View and Participant View.
+(Trivia Games only)

-This view is noticeably longer than the others.
-If a Trivia Game has more than 12 participants, it cannot show all of their rankings on a single screen.
-This extra time allows the Projector View to cycle through an additional page of participants.
+*This view is noticeably longer than the others.
+If a Trivia Game has more than 12 participants, it cannot show all of the rankings on a single screen.
+This extra time allows the Presentation View to cycle through an additional page of participants.

-- Restart Poll/Trivia Game Automatically When Poll/Trivia Game Is Finished? - This setting will automatically reset your Poll or Trivia Game back to the first question and then restart your Poll or Trivia Game over and automatically proceed through each question.
+- Restart Experience Automatically (Poll or Trivia Game) - This setting will automatically reset your Poll or Trivia Game back to the first question and then restart your Poll or Trivia Game over and automatically proceed through each question.
 This is essentially "looping" your Poll or Trivia Game indefinitely.